BagelSeasoning234/IcoConverter/README.md

 ## Note:

 The `rt` releases (i.e. `win-64-rt`) have self contained instances of .NET, and require no additional work beyond merely downloading the application and running `IcoGenerator.exe`.
 However, this causes them to require more storage space.
-On the other hand, the regular releases (i.e. `win-64`) contain far fewer files and take up significantly less storage, but require the user's system to have .NET Core installed.
+On the other hand, the regular releases (i.e. `win-64`) contain far fewer files and take up significantly less storage, but require the user's system to have .NET installed.